Native American Community Development

 This exciting project was a partnership between Native American Connections, the Phoenix Indian Center, LISC, and the City of Phoenix with the goal of preserving Native culture and history.
 The Music Building is now known as the Phoenix Indian School Visitor Center and is a cultural center and gathering place, as well as a part of Native American history in Arizona, where people from the community can experience Native Foods, learn about the rich history of Phoenix Indian School and Native American people in the United States, experience Native American culture, arts, and music, as well as fun sports and cultural events.

 The PISVC includes a gallery (by appointment only) as well as a rental conference space and commercial kitchen for meetings and gatherings.

 The history of the Phoenix Indian School and the renovation of the music building were featured on National Public Radio.

 Celebrating Our History

 One of Native American Connections' greatest strengths is that it has managed to maintain the heart, soul and spirit of a grassroots community-based organization.
 The reasons we were founded almost 50 years ago still resonate with us, providing us with meaning and passion for our work today.

-Cultural and Native Traditional Ceremonies
+Native American Culture and Traditional Ceremonies

 Supporting Regional Efforts to End Homelessness